i2064/getdata-005/README.md

 ---
 ##Overview

-This repo contains the code and instructions for the course project of the Coursera Getting and Cleaning Data module of the Data Scient specialization.
+This repo contains the code and instructions for the course project of the Coursera Getting and Cleaning Data module of the Data Science specialization.

 ##Requirements